-In 2011, the Delaware legislature amended the solar portion of the state Renewable Portfolio Standard (RPS) to switch the burden of acquiring SRECs away from the power providers to the electric distribution companies in Delaware.
-This amendment drastically reduced the number of buyer participants, effectively making Delmarva Power, the largest electric distribution utility in Delaware, the de-facto long term buyer for the majority of the DE SREC requirement.
-In response, Delmarva Power proposed the implementation of an SREC procurement program, called SRECDelaware, that provides 20 year contracts to SREC sellers on a competive basis.
-A pilot version of the program was run in the spring of 2012 and a revised solicitation was run again in the spring of 2013.
-Delmarva plans to run at least one solicitation each spring in order to fulfill its long-term SREC needs.
-Facilities that qualify as having been built with either Delaware labor or Delaware manufactured parts may be granted an SREC bonus of 10% for each qualification.
-For example, a facility that qualifies as having been built with Delaware labor may be granted the equivalent of 10% SREC bonus for every SREC produced.
-A facility that is certified as having been built with both DE parts and labor is qualified for a 20% bonus for every SREC produced, etc.
+In 2011, the Delaware legislature amended the solar portion of the state Renewable Portfolio Standard (RPS) to switch the burden of acquiring SRECs away from the state power providers to the electric distribution companies.
+This amendment drastically reduced the number of buyer-participants, effectively making Delmarva Power, the largest electric distribution utility in Delaware, the de-facto long-term buyer for the majority of the DE SREC requirement.
+In response, Delmarva Power proposed the implementation of an SREC procurement program, called SRECDelaware, which provides 20-year contracts to SREC sellers on a competitive basis.
+A pilot version of the program was conducted in the spring of 2012, and a revised solicitation was conducted in the spring of 2013.
+Delmarva plans to host at least one solicitation each spring in order to fulfill its long-term SREC needs.
+More information about the Procurement can be found on the SRECDelaware site.

 Eligible System Locations

-Meter readings must be reported from a revenue grade meter in order to participate in the SRECDelaware program
+Systems must submit meter readings from a revenue grade meter in order to participate in the SRECDelaware program.

 Manage your SREC portfolio the smart way with SRECTrade's market leading software

 Manage your facility and SREC portfolio online with full transparency and control over when and how your SRECs are sold.